Looking for a decent community platform?

 Community

-You can think of Circle as a hybrid between Slack and online forums.
+You can think of Circle as a modern hybrid between Slack and online forums.

 As an avid user of Notion and Slack, this is really intuitive for me.